rackerlabs/rackspace-how-to/content/managed-operations/introduction-to-mongodb.md

 type: article
 created_date: '2018-02-27'
 created_by: Satyakam Mishra
-last_modified_date: '2018-03-23'
+last_modified_date: '2018-04-20'
 last_modified_by: Kate Dougherty
-product: Database Services
+product: Managed Operations
-product_url: dba-services
+product_url: managed-operations
 ---

 MongoDB is an open source NoSQL database.
 MongoDB stores data in JSON-like documents that can vary in structure.
 Because MongoDB uses dynamic schemas, users can create records without defining the data structure first.

 MongoDB stores related information together, which enables queries to process more quickly.
 To retrieve information, users leverage the MongoDB query language.

 ### Terminology and concepts

 Many concepts in MongoDB have close analogs to concepts in relational databases such as Oracle Database.
 The following table compares the basic concepts in these systems:

 | MongoDB                        | Oracle Database |
 | ------------------------------ | --------------- |